 Isn’t it nice to know that when you’re gearing up for your next big camping trip, having one of these solar-powered radios handy is only going to enhance the experience as a whole.
 Not only will you have access to all of the latest news, weather alerts and music, but when you and your family or friends get stuck in a bind, these types of radios can give you the means to seek help, if needed.

 Of course, all the added features are great to have as well.
 I mean, LED flashlight, blinking strobe lights, cell phone charger and even a fire starter?
-You can’t go wrong with a mere $20 investment in one of these handy gadgets.
 And the good news?
 They are all generally the same when it comes to what they are offering.

 Sure, some of the radios come with more charging options, but the truth of the matter is, all of these radios will give you a bang for your buck (and are great to have in tow).